pme0/mlevcm/README.md

 # Citation

-PM Esperança, and DF Da, B Lambert, RK Dabiré, TS Churcher (2020) "Functional data analysis techniques to improve the generalizability of near-infrared spectral data for monitoring mosquito populations", BioRxiv.
+PM Esperança, DF Da, B Lambert, RK Dabiré, TS Churcher (2020) "Functional data analysis techniques to improve the generalizability of near-infrared spectral data for monitoring mosquito populations", BioRxiv.

-## Main Functions
+# Main Functions

 The main functions in this package are:
 * **fdaML_train()** trains a machine learning model and assesses its performance;